 A huge value offering

 Your product is better than sliced bread and your user reviews are filled with “I can’t live without [insert your product name]”.
 At this point, it’s safe to say that you have a high-value product.
-Users are already paying for your tool, so why not bring more potential customers into the mix by offering parts of your product for free so that they can discover the benefits.
+Users are already paying for your tool, so why not bring more potential customers into the mix by offering free features so that they can discover the benefits.

 “Freemium is in general, a better fit for product-led businesses with products that users really love.”